tianyingw/tianyingw.github.io/gallery.md

 ## Estimating quantile curves for zero-inflated outcomes
 - **Student's name:** Zirui Wang.
-(This work was finished when Zirui was a senior undergraduate student at Tsinghua University from 2021-2022.)
+(This work was finished when Zirui was a junior undergraduate student at Tsinghua University from 2021-2022.)

 <img align="center" src="/img/Roseburia_histogram.png" alt="" width="700">